 Beyond high-level metrics, set specific targets for your teams.
 For example, aim for a certain number of upsells per quarter or a target revenue amount from cross-selling initiatives.
 Using the SMART goal framework can help ensure your targets are specific, measurable, achievable, relevant, and time-bound.
 These clear customer success metrics give everyone a finish line to work toward and make it easy to track progress.

-Develop Your Expansion Playbooks
+Create Your Go-To Expansion Playbooks

 Once your goals are set, you need a plan to achieve them.
 This is where expansion playbooks come in.
 These are step-by-step guides that outline the specific actions your teams should take for different expansion scenarios, like upselling a customer to a higher tier or cross-selling a new product.
 A strong playbook is data-driven, helping your team identify which customers are most likely to expand based on their usage, firmographics, and other signals.